LipSurf/plugins/docs/contexts.md

 # Contexts

 Contexts are groups of commands that can be combined to determine which commands are relevant or valid for the page's current state.
-By default, if a command does not have a context, it is in the "Normal" context where most default commands live.
+By default, if a command does not have a context, it is in the `PluginBase.constants.contexts.Normal` context where most default commands live.
 LipSurf is always in <b>one or more</b> contexts.

 Example use cases:
  * Allowing certain commands only in certain situations.